fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/enable.md

 5. You can now apply the StorageCluster spec and wait until Portworx is ready.

-### Migrating to auto-generated Portworx Security system secrets
+### Migrating to auto-generated PX-Security system secrets

 Another feature of Portworx Operator Security is that you can allow the Operator to auto-generate all required system secrets.
-This can greatly decrease the complexity of your PX Security deployment.
+This can greatly decrease the complexity of your PX-Security deployment.
 The auto-generated secrets are random 64 character strings and are base64 encoded.
 This is a zero downtime migration and can be achieved with the following `StorageCluster` changes:

 1. Add the following to your `StorageCluster` security spec: